Q: We use automated marking - What is that?

 For more information just visit the official RCR link here.

-- We provide explanations on when to use "ossification center" and "epiphysis" in the actual quiz questions.
+- We provide explanations on when to use "apophysis" and "epiphysis" in the actual quiz questions.
+The college will reward 1 mark for writing "ossification center".

 - There is no need to write "muscle" when we point at a muscular structure.